clemenkok/BalanceBug/README.md

 Now, run `cd website && npm -i`.
 This will install all the dependencies as indicated in the `package.json` file.
 Run `npm start` to test the Node server.

 To integrate the ESP32 and bridge the connection without deploying to production, use [ngrok](https://ngrok.com/download).
 This establishes a secure tunnel into your localhost so the ESP32 can communicate with the server.
 Once done, you will need to pull the ngrok image and then start the container via `docker run -it -e NGROK_AUTHTOKEN=$NGROK_AUTHTOKEN ngrok/ngrok:latest http host.docker.internal:8080`.
 Replace `$NGROK_AUTHTOKEN` with your own auth token.
 You should now be able to copy the ngrok URL in the terminal and use it as a replacement for `localhost:8080`.

+To test the whole stack, run `docker-compose up -d`.
+Docker Compose is a tool that lets us set up and network multiple docker containers at once.
+Run `docker-compose up` if you want to investigate logs. `docker-compose ps` will tell you the status of active containers.
+Make sure you run `docker-compose down` when done.

 ## API Routing